 top of page

 Complex Networks are found in cyber security, social networks, communication networks and the Internet, biological networks, financial networks, text analytics and more.
-Scientific programmers working the CNA Lab @ BGU develop generic software tools and libraries to analyze the structure of networks derived from the various problem domains.
+Scientific programmers working the cnai-lab @ BGU develop generic software tools and libraries to analyze the structure of networks derived from the various problem domains.
 Graduate research students apply these tools to investigate specific problems in their domain of interest.

 Home: Welcome